 - Be cautious when you receive e-mail or text messages asking you to click on a link or call a phone number to initiate an action such as activating your credit card, ATM card or online account.
 Be wary of messages asking you to "confirm" or "update" your password or account information.
 Scam e-mails usually contain a link that takes recipients to a spoofed web site to capture their personal data.
 There can also be malicious software pieces which, if installed on a PC, can steal your log-in information and transfer that information to fraud perpetrators.
 They can be activated simply by clicking on a link in an infected e-mail. *These emails can have realistic artwork and stolen logos, so appearance has become less of a warning for vigilant online users.

-- Please remember that TruStar never will ask you to provide personal information and/or account log-in or password via an e-mail.
-The only e-mails you will receive from the credit union will be responses to queries or messages which you have initiated.
+- TruStar never will ask you to provide personal information and/or your account log-in or password via an e-mail.

-- Never give your credit card number, your Social Security number, driver's license number or account details over the Internet or by phone unless you know for sure that you are dealing with the correct entity.
-"Phishing," or the use of e-mails that mimic those of legitimate banks, credit unions and merchants, has been on the rise in recent years.
-If you are in doubt, manually type in the entity's published website into your browser and find a phone number to call to verify the transaction.
+- Never give your personal information including credit card number, Social Security number, driver's license number or account details by phone or online unless you know for sure that you are dealing with the correct entity.
+"Phishing," or the use of e-mails that mimic those of legitimate banks, credit unions and merchants, is a popular scam.
+If you are in doubt, manually type in the entity's published website on your browser and find a phone number to call to verify.

-- Use our TruPay system cautiously and judiciously, especially if you are away from home.
-Never leave your computer unattended while logged into your TruPay accounts, and be sure that you are not being watched while you are entering your information.
-Click "log off" when you are finished to ensure that no additional transactions can be processed.
-Be sure to close your browser after logging off.
+- Never leave your computer unattended while logged into your accounts and be sure that you are not being watched while you are entering your information.
+Click "log off" when you are finished to ensure that no additional transactions can be processed, and be sure to close your browser.